gary-rowe/hid4java/README.md

 If you have a native version of `hidapi` for your platform then you'll be able to support it.

-Pre-compiled versions for Windows (32/64), OS X (10.5+) and Linux (32/64) are provided.
+Pre-compiled versions for Windows (32/64), OS X (10.5+) and Linux (32/64) are provided and you must follow the JNA naming convention when adding new libraries.

 #### Why not just use usb4java ?

-The usb4java project, while superb, does not support HID devices on OS X and there are no plans to introduce HID support anytime soon.
+The [usb4java](http://usb4java.org/) project, while superb, does not support HID devices on OS X and apparently there are no plans to introduce HID support anytime soon.

+You will find that trying to claim the USB device on OS X will fail with permissions problems.
+If you apply a workaround (such as adding a kernel extension) then it will still fall over just a little later in the process.
+The bottom line is that you *must* use hidapi to communicate with HID devices on OS X.

+#### Is this going into Maven Central ?

+Yes.
+There's a bit of general tidying work left to do to take it to a first release but when that's done it will be uploaded to Maven Central.

 #### Can I just copy this code into my project ?